bishoym/internal-report-tool-udacity/README.md

 - For Task 3, I ran three queries within one another.
 The first was to create a table of the date | total requests | errors.
 The second carried out the arithmetic necessary to calculate the percentages leaving a table of date | percent.
 The final query limited the results to only those that exceeded 1% as per the requirement.
 Not the most eloquent bit of code, but it gets the job done.

 ## Take the Challenge
-To start on this project, you'll need database software (provided by a Linux virtual machine) and the data to analyze.
+To start on this project, you'll need to download and install all the dependencies mentioned above.
+You need the database software (provided by a Linux virtual machine) and the data to analyze.
 This project was created using Vagrant running on Virtual Box.
-You will need the [`newsdata.sql`](newsdata.sql) file
+Check the following Setup section for more details on how to get up and running.
+You will also need the [`newsdata.sql`](newsdata.sql) file

+## Setup/Installation
+- Once you have vagrant setup on VirtualBox you can use your terminal to start the VM using `vagrant up` _(Note: this will take a while the first time you launch as vagrant is downloading extra dependencies)_
+- Follow that with `vagrant ssh` to log into your VM _(Note: On some Windows systems, you will need to use `winpty vagrant ssh` instead of `vagrant ssh`)_

+_(Note: You may check everything is working by using the commands `python` and `psql` to make sure you have installed both correctly)_

+- Once inside your VM you can explore the database with `psql -d news` which will connect you to the database _(Note: You can use \dt to list all the tables, \d <tablename> to explore specific tables, \q to exit)_
+- Run the file using the command `python report.py`

+## Usage
+This program can easily run from the command line using: `python report.py` If you're using python 3 you may need to use `python3 report.py`

 ## License
- The content of this repository is created by Bishoy Maher and is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+ The content of this repository is created by Bishoy Maher and is licensed under the [MIT License](LICENSE.md)